 LJMU's scholarships are open to all new full-time Home and EU undergraduates that are liable to pay tuition fees.
 These awards are not income assessed, they are based on excellence.
 If successful, you will be awarded a scholarship for each year of your course subject to satisfactory progress.
 Scholarships are worth between £1,000 and £10,000 per year.
 The money you receive doesn’t have to be paid back.

 The LJMU bursary is automatically paid to eligible students – you do not need to apply for it.
 The annual bursary is £500, which works out at £1,500 over a three year degree.

 LJMU bursaries are means-tested and you don’t have to pay them back; they are intended to help you meet some of the costs associated with being a student.

 You will be charged a fee for each year of your course.
 The University reserves the right to increase fees up to the maximum permitted by law or government policy in the second and subsequent years of your course.
 Generally, these fee increases are linked to RPIX inflation (Retail Price Index excluding mortgage interest payments).

-The fees quoted are those for the 2018/19 year as information for 2019/20 is not yet available.
 The Department for Education (DfE) have recently announced that they will be freezing tuition fees for the 2019/20 academic year.
-However, this is still subject to the normal parliamentary approval.
-Once 2019/20 fees are confirmed we will update our web pages accordingly.

 The important thing to remember is that you don't have to pay your tuition fees upfront - subject to meeting eligibility criteria, you can take out a tuition fee loan for each year of your course.